clearpathrobotics/kikusui_electronic_load/README.md

 1. Add udev rules details for the Kikusui FTDI.
     These are currently set as " _todo_ " in the file `./debian/udev`.
+2. Consider adding a Topic with the electronic load's current state:
+    -   Is it on or off? `enable`'s state.
+    -   What power is it set to? `power`'s state.